Katherine in Tokyo

 · House in Disrepair in 2000s

-· Japanese House Restoration Underway in 2011
+· Japanese House Restoration Underway

 Wabi, Sabi, Shibui: The Influence of Japanese Aesthetics on the Western World